 One cruise that sounds a little different takes you up the Devil’s Channel, called a blind arm of the Vltava River.
 The boat – either a small mahogany boat or a solar boat, glides past medieval homes and the Grand Priory Mill – considered to be the most famous of the preserved mills.

 Explore neighbourhoods on foot if time permits

-En route to Hotel Leonardo, our home for the night, we passed the National Theatre and off in the distance I spied colourful houses, perhaps part of an old neighbourhood that begged to be explored but time didn’t permit.
+En route to Hotel Leonardo, our home for the night on one of my visits, we passed the National Theatre and off in the distance I spied colourful houses, perhaps part of an old neighbourhood that begged to be explored but time didn’t permit.